 Do we need passports to cross the border?

 There is a different way to cross the border and some confusion regarding the new laws and requirements for each mode of the crossing.
 First, the travel by air and ship has different requirements than foot/vehicle crossing.
 Consequently, we will address only the requirements for crossing by land (walk/drive).
 Since June 2009 is required to have a passport or passport card to cross back into the United States by land.
 Be wise, and get your passport or passport card.

 Does my American insurance cover me in Mexico?

 In short, NO. There are some American insurance companies who extend CERTAIN coverage into Mexico.
 Specifically, the coverages for theft and medical.
 However, 3rd Party Liability can only be provided by a Mexican insurance company.
-This is where the legal requirements comes in.
+This is where the legal requirements come in.
 You MUST show at minimum LIABILITY ONLY coverage from a Mexican company.
-However, if you speak with your domestic insurance agent you might be able to save some money and compliment your domestic coverage with a liability package from us.
+However, if you speak with your domestic insurance agent you might be able to save some money and complement your domestic coverage with a liability package from us.
 You can purchase Liability Only and Complete Coverage packages here.

 Can I speak to someone in the United States, in English?

 Increased liability (Combined Single Limit or CSL) is the option of increasing the standard $300,000US liability coverage offered with our standard package.
 This coverage (Risk 3) is the maximum amount the insurance company will pay to cover damage to a third party caused by you and/or any listed driver on the policy with permission to drive the vehicle.
 The maximum liability limit offered is $1,000,000.

 If you are using the listed vehicle for business plans while in Mexico, or if this vehicle is owned by a company you must select this option.
 All business vehicles are assessed a 20% premium surcharge.